aptech/docs/docs/CR-rndHyperGeo.rst

     :param c: column dimension of the return matrix x
     :type c: Scalar

-    :param m: The size of the population from which draws will be made.
-ExE conformable with the row and column dimensions of the return matrix, r and c
+    :param m:  ExE conformable with the row and column dimensions of the return matrix, r and c
-    :type m: TODO
+    :type m: The size of the population from which draws will be made

-    :param k: The number of items in the population which possess a specified trait.
-ExE conformable with row and column dimensions of the return matrix, r, and c
+    :param k:  ExE conformable with row and column dimensions of the return matrix, r, and c
-    :type k: TODO
+    :type k: The number of items in the population which possess a specified trait

-    :param n: The number of items drawn from the population.
-ExE conformable with the dimensions of the return matrix, r and c
+    :param n:  ExE conformable with the dimensions of the return matrix, r and c
-    :type n: TODO
+    :type n: The number of items drawn from the population

-    :param state: Optional argument - scalar or opaque vector Scalar case:state = starting seed value.
-If -1, GAUSS computes the starting seed based on the system clock.
+    :param state:  If -1, GAUSS
+        computes the starting seed based on the system clock.

         Opaque vector case:state = the state vector returned from a previous call to one of the rndn random number generators
-    :type state: TODO
+    :type state: Optional argument - scalar or opaque vector Scalar case:state = starting seed value

     :returns: x (*TODO*), The probability of drawing x items which possess a specified trait.
 NxK matrix, Nx1 vector or scalar